MiraiChan/MiraiChan/README.md

 [Tracker](https://github.com/MiraiChan/Tracker)
 \
-The third important fully independent project, the aim of which was mainly to teach me how to implement the business logic of the project.
+The third important fully independent project, the aim of which was mainly to implement the business logic of the project.
 I was introducced to an important entity for development — databases and learned about different types of databases, how to make SQL queries and view the contents of database files using third-party tools like the Core Data framework, which provides an interface for working with databases.

 [ImageFeed](https://github.com/MiraiChan/ImageFeed)
 \
 The second full-fledged application.
-The aim of the project was to explore new topics that occur in real projects and affect important aspects of mobile development:
+Skills:
 - Sourcetree
 - Launch screen
 - Authorization using the OAuth 2.0